caomw/intelligent-scissor/README.md

+## Intelligent scissor ##

 Author : QIN Tong

-Function : Intelligent scissor

-Cut the image like photoshop, i.e.find some certain coutour on the image, and get the image with coutour and mask.
+Function : Cut the image like photoshop, i.e.find some certain coutour on the image, and get the image with coutour and mask.

 Code: C++ in QT Creator